marcpinet/marcpinet.github.io/content/projects/letsgobiking.md

 <div style="flex: 1;">
             <strong style="color: #0969da; text-transform: uppercase; font-size: 14px; font-weight: 600;">NOTE</strong>

-<div style="margin-top: 4px;">The returned itinerary will **ALWAYS** be the shortest path.
-If, by walking, you're making it faster rather than by going to a bike station, it will return the walk itinerary instead.</div>
+<div style="margin-top: 4px;"><p>The returned itinerary will <strong>ALWAYS</strong> be the shortest path.
+If, by walking, you're making it faster rather than by going to a bike station, it will return the walk itinerary instead.</p></div>
         </div>
     </div>
 </div>